BoHuang2018/hpc-htc-demo-stocks/README.md

 3. Size of the cluster is adjustable
    The original example fixes size of the HTC-cluster as six virtual machines: one central manager, one jobs submiter and four workers.
    In this example, users can set number of the machines.
 Though, please estimate cost of the machines.
-For example, I used 400 n1-standard-1 virtual machines.
-The cluster took around 3 minutes to do simulation for all 8851 companies listed on Nasdaq, current price for n1-standard-1 is 0.0475$ per machine per hour, then cost for the 3 minutes work was 0.95$ (3*400/60*0.0475), in addition, it counted money for used RAM of those machines.
+For example, I used 400 predefined n1-standard-1 virtual machines and 400 preemptible n1-standard-1 virtual machines.
+The cluster took around 3 minutes to do simulation for all 8851 companies listed on Nasdaq, current price for
+   In this example, users can set number of the machines.
+Though, please estimate cost of the machines.
+For example, I used 400 n1-standard-1 n1-standard-1 is 0.0475$ and 0.01$ per machine per hour for predefined and preemptible respectively, then cost for the 3 minutes work was 1.15$ (= 3 x 400 / 60 x 0.0475), in addition, it costed money for used RAM of those machines.

 ### Architecture and process of this reporsitory